LeadershipClass Issues Initiative 2018-2019November 13, 2019 | By LFW

 What will be different in our community because of each Issues Initiative project?Is the plan realistic?
 Are the results tangible?
 Will the results stick?

-RECRUITING LOCAL FOSTER CARE FAMILIES: Our Community.
-Our Kids.
-(A division of ACH Services)
+RECRUITING LOCAL FOSTER FAMILIES: Our Community Our Kids

 PREVENTING FINANCIAL EXPLOITATION: Guardianship Services